evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 ## Interior

 The interior of the Tesla Model 3 Long Range is minimalistic, featuring high-quality materials in several areas in place of hard plastic.
 Additionally, it includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.
 You can choose between several interior designs.

+### Seats

-The seat layout is the traditional five seats with two in front and three in the rear.
+The Tesla Model 3 Long Range accommodates five passengers with two seats in the front and a three-seat bench in the rear.

-### First row seats
+#### First row seats

-Only one front seat type is available in the Tesla Model 3 Long Range.
+The Tesla Model 3 Long Range offers a single type of front seat.

 The following functionalities are available on the **standard** seat.